Find the Best Tankless Water Heater Installation Contractors Near You

 Does a tankless water heater require electricity?

-Both gas and electric tankless water heaters require electricity to function, even though gas tankless water heaters use gas as the primary fuel source for heating the water.
+All tankless models need some electricity to power the internal components.
 Gas tankless water heaters use electricity to power the igniter, controls, and other electronic components..
 The electricity usage of a tankless water heater is minimal compared to the gas it uses for heating (in gas models) or compared to the amount of electricity used by an electric tank water heater. .

 Can a tankless water heater run out of hot water?